ardent-development/Clicker/README.txt

                    ~ If set to 0 or an empty string (`""`), only the last result of the final iteration is stored to a variable named `lastclic` in the current folder.
-Every iteration result that came before it is discarded.
+Every iteration result that is computed before will be discarded.
-                   ~ The list name must not start with a number, it must not contain a space character, and its length must be between 1 and 8.
+                   ~ The list's name must not start with a number, it must not contain a space character, and its length must be between 1 and 8.
                    ~ Recording data to a list can be especially slow after a couple dozen iterations.
 Do not use this feature in performance-critical scenarios.
-                      ~ Due to the inherent loss of performance caused by the data recording routines, there is a QoL feature only active in iteration-recording mode that displays the current iteration number in the status line.
-This feature was technically too slow to implement in non-recording mode, but it really didn't hurt this one where operations are already slower than instantaneous.
+                      ~ Due to the inherent loss of performance caused by the list-building routines, there is a QoL feature only active in list-saving mode that displays the current iteration number in the status line.
+This feature was technically too slow to implement in non-list-saving mode, but it really didn't hurt this one where operations are already slower than instantaneous.
                    ~ If `x` or `op` contains a list or matrix in itself, the calculation history cannot be stored to a list.
 Instead, it will be stored to a series of variables with a prefix